RMSLowside/rmslow/Drawings/Eva/README.md

 # Eva

-The Eva service is a brand of services that encompasses the core capabilities of the records management lifecycle and facilitates two key DLMD business objectives - manage records in place and transition from physical to digital records.
+The Eva application encompasses a series of services to The Eva service is a brand of services that encompasses the core capabilities of the records management lifecycle and facilitates two key DLMD business objectives - manage records in place and transition from physical to digital records.
 Eva services reside on the customer's primary network, but is AWS mission agnostic.

 What: